Hopac/Hopac/Docs/BoundedMb.md

 # A Case Study of Expressiveness: A Bounded Mailbox

-Bounded blocking queues are a useful tool for coordinating work among co-operating processes.
-They provide *lubrication* in the form of buffering between producers and consumers to smooth out small variations in processing speeds.
+*Bounded blocking queues* are a useful tool for coordinating work among co-operating processes.
+They provide *slack* and *lubrication* in the form of buffering between producers and consumers to allow them to proceed in parallel and to smooth out small variations in processing speeds.
 They also provide [back-pressure](http://ferd.ca/queues-don-t-fix-overload.html) in the form of blocking producers when consumers cannot keep up.